Bend of the River

-Bend of the River is a 1952 American Western film directed by Anthony Mann and starring James Stewart, Arthur Kennedy, Julia Adams, and Rock Hudson.
-Based on the 1950 novel Bend of the Snake by Bill Gulick, the film is about a tough cowboy who risks his life to deliver confiscated supplies to homesteaders after gold is discovered in the region.
-Bend of the River was filmed on location in and around the Sandy River, Mount Hood, the Columbia River, and Timberline Lodge, Oregon.
-This is the second Western film collaboration between Anthony Mann and James Stewart.
+Bend of the River is a 1952 American Western film directed by Anthony Mann and starring James Stewart, Arthur Kennedy, Julia Adams and Rock Hudson.
+The screenplay, written by Borden Chase, is based on the 1950 novel Bend of the Snake by Bill Gulick.

+Bend of the River was filmed on location in and around the Sandy River, Mount Hood, the Columbia River and Timberline Lodge, Oregon.
+The film is the second Western collaboration between Mann and Stewart.